Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Deficiency Trap That Most Homeowners Do Not See Coming

 Even when a pre-foreclosure sale is possible, the single most dangerous mistake is completing it without addressing the deficiency.
-In Texas, lenders have 2 years after a sale to pursue a judgment for the gap between sale proceeds and the outstanding balance.
-In Florida, they have 5 years.
-A sale that closes without an explicit written deficiency waiver from the lender is not a clean exit — it is a transaction that simply converts an active foreclosure into a pending lawsuit.
+Under Tex.
+Prop.
+Code § 51.003, Texas lenders have 2 years after a foreclosure-related sale to pursue a deficiency judgment for the gap between sale proceeds and the outstanding balance.
+Under Fla.
+Stat. § 702.06, Florida lenders have 5 years to pursue a deficiency claim.
+A sale that closes without an explicit written deficiency waiver from the lender is not a clean exit — it is a transaction that simply converts an active foreclosure into a pending lawsuit under Tex.
+Prop.
+Code § 51.003 or Fla.
+Stat. § 702.06.

 A sale without a deficiency waiver is not a clean exit